rjones30/dilog/README.md

 message it has received.
 In that case, a better strategy might be to assign a unique channel name for each iteration of the loop, eg. `dilog.get("myiter_i").printf("message")`, instead of enclosing them all inside a block.
-This segmentation strategy will result in separate files `myiter_`i`.dilog` being written in the cwd, with a different i for each iteration of the loop.
+This segmentation strategy will result in separate files `myiter_`i`.dilog` being written in the cwd, with a different i for each iteration of the loop that you assign to identify this iteration instance independent of processing order.
 Then the dilog input scanner will have a unique input file to check against each iteration of the loop, and so it will run with very little cpu overhead, at the cost of having many small dilog output files written to the cwd instead of one larger one.